China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 The Tyranny of Mediocrity

-Why, in a market with the world's youngest and most creative pool of engineers, do many B2B software tech stacks exhibit a bizarre premature aging?
+Why, in a market with the world's youngest and most creative pool of engineers, do many B2B software tech stacks exhibit a strange premature aging?
 The answer lies not in technical capability but in transaction costs and the transfer of power.

 Under the financial pressure of "cost reduction and efficiency improvement," a quiet purge is underway.
 Those "technocrats" who pursue excellence but command high salaries are forced to "graduate"; they are replaced by "administrative bureaucrats" skilled in budget control and report embellishment.